SALDF Project Ideas

 Write an Article

-Consider writing a law review article and submitting it to one of the law journals dedicated to animal law (such as Animal Law Review, The Global Journal of Animal Law, and The Journal of Animal Law and Ethics).
+Consider writing a law review article and submitting it to one of the law journals dedicated to animal law (such as Animal Law Review, The Global Journal of Animal Law, and The Journal of Animal and Environmental Law).
 These journals are always looking for content and a publication makes an impressive addition to your resume.

 Become Active in Local Legislation